phetsims/aqua/doc/continuous-testing-management.md

 Use `pm2 show <id|name>` to get more details about an app
 ```

-If opperating on all pm2 processes, use `aqua/js/config/sparky.pm2.config.js` to set things up, or make changes to what
+If operating on all pm2 processes, use `aqua/js/config/sparky.pm2.config.js` to set things up, or make changes to what
 processes are run.

 If you need to just restart or temporarily change a single process, you can do so like: